apache/druid/docs/design/historical.md

 For more information on tuning this value, see the [Tuning Guide](../operations/basic-cluster-tuning.html#segment-cache-size).

-The [Coordinator](../design/coordinator.html) leads the assignment of segments to - and balance between - Historical processes.
-[Zookeeper](../dependencies/zookeeper.md) is central to this collaboration; Historical processes do not communicate directly with each other, nor do they communicate directly with the Coordinator.
-Instead, the Coordinator creates ephemeral Zookeeper entries under a [load queue path](../configuration/index.html#path-configuration) and each Historical process maintains a connection to Zookeeper, watching those paths for segment information.
+The [Coordinator](../design/coordinator.html) controls the assignment of segments to Historicals and the balance of segments between Historicals.
+Historical processes do not communicate directly with each other, nor do they communicate directly with the Coordinator.
+Instead, the Coordinator creates ephemeral entries in Zookeeper in a [load queue path](../configuration/index.html#path-configuration).
+Each Historical process maintains a connection to Zookeeper, watching those paths for segment information.

 For more information about how the Coordinator assigns segments to Historical processes, please see [Coordinator](../design/coordinator.html).